mjordan/islandora_workbench_docs/docs/running_scripts.md

-Islandora Workbench provides a task, `run_scripts`, will enables users to run custom scripts on specific nodes, media, or taxonomy terms identified in a CSV file.
+Islandora Workbench provides a task, `run_scripts`, that enables users to run custom scripts on specific nodes, media, or taxonomy terms identified in a CSV file.
 This ability extends Workbench's functionality to include whatever can be packaged into a script.

 ## Use cases